flipacholas/Architecture-of-consoles/articles/nintendo-ds.md

 ## Anti-Piracy and Homebrew

 Even though DS cards weren't affected by the *curse of the compact disc*, Nintendo implemented some protection systems to keep control of game distribution.

+### Security Mechanisms

+Let's take a look at each area:

 {{< tabs >}}